Embracing Radical Inclusivity

 Dear Foundation for Contemporary Theology Supporters:

-We hope to see you at the Town Hall meeting in February!
+We hope to see you at our Town Hall Meetings!

 Board of Directors,